Cog-Creators/Red-DiscordBot/docs/backup_red.rst

 Backing Up and Restoring Red
 ============================

-Red can be backed up and restored to any device as long as it is supported operating system.
+Red can be backed up and restored to any device as long as it is a supported operating system.
 See page: :ref:`end-user-guarantees`.

 Backup steps are to be done in order and carefully to avoid any issues.